abtion/guidelines/best-practices/workflow.md

 ## Our philosophy:

-- We trust our colleges as professional developers.
+- We trust our colleagues as professional developers.
 - We engage in discussions with an eye on productivity.
 We accept that a discussion might be counter-productive if the time we spend debating surpasses the benefits of the discussion.
 - We accept that we might be wrong.
 - We want to improve any codebase that we work on.